 The second-oldest ballpark in Major League Baseball, the stadium that stands in the north side of Chicago was originally named Weeghman Park when it opened in 1914 — after Charles Weeghman, the owner of the team that played there: the Whalers.
 Part of the Federal League, the Whalers disbanded (along with the rest of the short-lived “third major league”) in 1915.
 The Cubs moved in the next year and for most of the 20s the stadium was known as Cubs Park.
 It was renamed Wrigley, after chewing gum magnate and then-Cubs owner William Wrigley Jr. in 1927.

-Wrigley Field is so iconic that no trip to Chicago from April to September is considered complete without a visit.
+Wrigley Field is so iconic that pretty much every baseball lover on any flights to Chicago from April to September is probably planning on visiting it.
 If your favorite team is in the National League, then there’s no better time to see a game at Wrigley than when they come to take on the Cubs.
 Depending on who’s playing and where you sit, tickets can run anywhere from $8 to over $400.
 But even if you can’t time your getaway to the Windy City during a home game, you can still visit the park and take a 75-90 minute tour for $25.

 Spring Training in Central Florida